ecigar13/python-chat-bot/README.md

 Why do datasets require a dictionary having all ```True``` values?

 ## What's the most important thing?
-Thoughts of correctness are more important than blindly writing code.
+Thoughts of correctness and statistical techniques are more important than blindly writing code.
 Jupyter helps a lot.